 It helps with the overall momentum.
 And most importantly?
 A woman who sways in heels is a woman who is confident that she can walk in heels.

 A properly fitted shoe is the key to walking in heels properly.
-If your shoe is too big, you’ll find yourself slipping out of your shoes.
-If your shoe is too small, you’ll be in pain with every step.
-If you have either of these problems, check out our hacks on how to stretch out shoes & how to make shoes smaller!
+If your shoe is too big, you'll find your heels slipping out of your shoes.

 A fitted shoe will hold your foot into place without squeezing the life out of them.
 A good fit is the best tip to finding stability in your heels.
 So if you find your ride-and-die heels becoming a little tighter or looser, it might be a sign that your size has changed.